i-namekawa/Pymagor/README.md

 Supported platforms
 ------
 Pymagor is built upon Python and cross-platform libraries, meaning that it will be relatively easy to support Linux and Mac.
-However, Windows 7 is recommended.
-All libraries used in Pymagor are ready for 64-bit (except on Mac).
+However, only Windows 7 will be supported.
+All libraries used in Pymagor are ready for 64-bit (except on Mac until I upgrade to wxPython3.0).
 * MS-Windows XP/7/8 ([Windows93](http://www.windows93.net/) not supported)
 * (Ubuntu 14.04: It can run from source with some GTK warnings)
 * (Mac: It manages to run from source on Darwin but it needs some more GUI element adjustments. wxPython2.8 on Mac requires 32-bit Python.
 So, it's better to install a separate Python2.7 32-bit and install all the dependencies there.)